The High-Class Stowaway: How a Multilingual Trickster Rode First Class Without a Ticket (1913)

 Name Not on Manifest

-The officials looked through the passenger list, and his name was not there.
-Next, they Inspected the ship's manifest, and his name appeared in no class, first, second or third.
+The officials looked through the passenger list, and his name was absent.
+Next, they Inspected the ship's manifest, and his name appeared in no class, first, second, or third.

 The linguist acknowledged that he was a stowaway.
-He was well dressed.
-He had no baggage.
-He had no money.
-He just walked aboard at Le Havre.
-He kept moving around.
+He was well dressed, had no baggage, and had no money.
+He had just walked aboard at Le Havre and kept moving around.

 When the SS France reached quarantine, lightning struck the foremast, gliding harmlessly off the spar and stunning the bos'n and seven sailors.
 The resulting excitement aided Gronberger's bold scheme.